 “We need to stop spending our money.”

 Once again, she was right.
 We binged through a dozen MMM articles together that night.
 The strange concept of financial independence – the idea that someone could save up enough money to retire in less than ten years – it consumed me.
 I worked out the math for myself.
 I checked the numbers twice, looking for a mistake.
 It was real – FI was a way to escape the daily grind.
 A way to add control and meaning back into our lives.
 We took the $10K insurance check and put it into Vanguard instead of buying a second car.
 It was a new financial beginning for us.

 We turned it into a game: every month, we'd look for one improvement we could make in our budget.
 Before long, we got pretty good at saving money!
 The results were dramatic.
 By 2015 we cut our expenses by two thirds, allowing us to max out our 401(K)s and pay down our mortgage.
 In the years that followed we saved over $300K, and are now on track to reach Financial Independence sometime in the next two years.
-(Update: Just after my 33rd birthday, less than five years after our financial awakening, I was able to quit my job – for good!)
+(Update: less than five years after our financial awakening, we reached financial independence!)